 - Fishing memberships - must be a current member to fish, see Contact for reaching the office for more information (might also look at the current Dues for cost information).

-- Fishing rules - see Rules for the current fishing regulations, especially note the lakes have unique rules (possession or slot limits).
+- Fishing rules - see Rules for the current fishing regulations, especially note the lakes that have unique rules (possession or slot limits).
 We patrol the lakes and will fine rule breakers, and if necessary, report violators to Colorado Parks and Wildlife for legal action.

 - Boating (properly registered watercraft, no motors) allowed on - Apache, Erie, Hiawatha, Nokomis, and Letitia.
+Boaters must follow RFS&I's boating rules, including removing all boats from the lakes by Oct 31.

-Fishing: "Catch & Rls" is limited to barbless single hook flies and lures.
+Fishing: "Catch & Release" is limited to barbless single hook flies and lures.
 And the possession limit is one fish (as in "keep one, you're done").
 "All types", also allows bait fishing (you must keep fish caught with bait), see the rules about possession limits and other restrictions.

 Species: "All" includes Rainbows, Browns, Cutbows, Palominos, and if available - Brooks or Cutthroats.
 Grass Carp are stocked in all lakes.